Submissions and Contest Rules

 Due to the volume of entries, youth librarians read each poem and select potential finalists from each age division.
-The selected entries are then sent to this year's judge, Budd Powell Mahan.
-He will select two equal winners from each age category for a total of twelve equal winners.
+The selected entries are then sent to this year's judge, Barbara Blanks.
+She will select two equal winners from each age category for a total of twelve equal winners.
 There is no first or second place.

 What happens once I have submitted my poem?

 Once the poem is submitted to us, we cannot return it.
 All entries must be submitted online using the form below.
 Please verify your contact information is correct BEFORE you submit your entry.
 We will not be able to verify or change contact information once an entry is submitted.
 Due to the high volume, we are unable to personally return phone calls regarding the poetry contest.

 How/When will I be notified if I've won?

 How many poems can I submit?

 You may provide up to 3 poems; however, each poem submitted must have an attached entry form with COMPLETE contact information.
 No bulk submissions.
 Any poem over the limit of 3 will not be considered.
 Poems submitted without an entry form attached will be automatically disqualified.